 Current Status

-Seasons greetings Carnegie Mellon community, I am available for meetings Mondays, Wednesdays, and Fridays.
+Seasons greetings Carnegie Mellon community, I am available for meetings Mondays and Wednesdays.

 Research & Current Work

-My research specifically focuses on understanding the economic risks of A.I. systems and tools, including generative A.I. models, for vulnerable, disadvantaged, and marginalized end-users and society.
+My research specifically focuses on understanding the economic and cybersecurity risks of Machine Learning or A.I. systems and tools, including generative (e.g. foundation, transformer) A.I. models.

-I study this research topic by modifying existing methods for auditing -- as well as developing novel methods for auditing -- machine learning (or A.I.) systems and models.
+I study this research topic by modifying existing methods for auditing -- as well as developing novel methods for evaluating -- machine learning or A.I. systems.

-At this time, this work often involves `red-teaming' generative A.I. models, including for industry partners.
+At this time, this work often involves `red-teaming' generative A.I. models, including for industry partners, and designing online and in-person `vulnerability' bounty competitions.

 Red-teaming Inquiries

-To inquire about my availability to join your company's red-team, please send an email to skingsle@cs.cmu.edu.
+To inquire about my availability to join your organization's red-team, please send an email to skingsle@cs.cmu.edu.

 News